nils-hoyer/protractor-utils-module/README.md

 # protractor-utils-module
-Extends basic Protractor functionality to ensures visibility of elements before interaction.
+Extends basic Protractor functionality to ensures visibility of elments before interaction.
 Added useful custom functions to the utils.

 # usage
 The protractor-utils-module is available via npm: